gvanem/Dump1090/README.md

 In general everything received from port 30001 is handled exactly like the normal traffic from RTL devices or from file when `--infile` is used.

-It is possible to use `dump1090` simply as an *hub* (not on Windows though) as in this example: <br>
+If your feed *Dump1090* with data from the internet, one can use this command to see on the console what's happening: <br>
     ```
-    dump1090 --net-only --infile /dev/zero
-    ```

-Or alternatively to see what's happening on the screen: <br>
-    ```
     dump1090 --net-only --interactive
     ```

-Then you can feed it from different data sources from the internet.

   * **Port 30003** connected clients are served with messages in **[SBS1 (BaseStation) format](http://woodair.net/sbs/article/barebones42_socket_data.htm)**, similar to: <br>